 The Sept.
 13, 1991 New York Times, Auctions Section, page 00015, in a brief titled “Airmail,” explains:

 On March 17, 1937, when Earhart left Oakland, Calif., on her first attempt to circle the globe, the envelope was in one of the mail packages aboard her plane.
 The plane’s landing gear gave way in Honolulu, and when the plane was sent back to Oakland for repairs, the mail was returned with it.
 Before Earhart left again on May 21, the damaged mail packages were re-wrapped under the direction of the Post Office.
 It was then, Elmer Dimity reported later, that he removed the envelope as part of a joke he planned to play when Earhart returned.
 He said he had hoped to meet her with the envelope in hand, saying the mail had arrived before she did.

 “Mr. Dimity sold the envelope in the 1960’s on behalf of the Amelia Earhart Foundation to a dealer,” said Scott R. Trepel, a Christie’s consultant, who organized the auction house’s sale.
 The collector who bought the envelope from that dealer is the unidentified seller of the Earhart memento, which is to be sold with an affidavit from Mr. Dimity.
 Christie’s estimates that the envelope will bring $20,000 to $30,000.

-In perhaps the best Earhart autobiography, The Sound of Wings (1989), author Mary Lovell discusses Dimity and his ineffective foundation briefly, but for now we turn our attention to his 1939 paper, “Grounds for a Possible Search for Amelia Earhart,” which appeared in the August 1994 issue of Bill Prymak’s Amelia Earhart Society Newsletters.
+In perhaps the best Earhart biography, The Sound of Wings (1989), author Mary Lovell discusses Dimity and his ineffective foundation briefly, but for now we turn our attention to his 1939 paper, “Grounds for a Possible Search for Amelia Earhart,” which appeared in the August 1994 issue of Bill Prymak’s Amelia Earhart Society Newsletters.

 “Grounds for a Possible Search for Amelia Earhart” (Part I of Two)